SWOSSAA CONSTITUTION

 4.2.3 -- Meetings

-The Executive shall meet as required.
-Other meetings may be called by the President
+required.
+Other meetings may be called

-sent to all executive members at least five (5) school days prior to any such
+Notices shall be sent to all executive members at least five (5) school

 5.1 -- Chief Executive Officer

-The chief Executive Officer of SWOSSAA shall be
+The chief Executive Officer of

-the President of SWOSSAA.
-The President
+SWOSSAA shall be the President of SWOSSAA.

-shall preside over the meetings of the Board and Executive.
+The President shall preside over the meetings of the Board and Executive.

 5.2 -- General Officers

-The officers of SWOSSAA shall be the Board of
+The officers of SWOSSAA shall be the

-Directors.
-Presidential and Vice-Presidential
+Board of Directors.
+Presidential and

-to office at the Board meeting in June.
-One
+They shall be appointed to office at the Board meeting in June.
+Two shall be from member schools of LKSSAA

-year.
-A director will serve one year as
+Their term of office shall be one (1) year.
+A director will serve one year as Third

-First Vice-President and one year as President.
+Vice-President and one year as President.

 5.3 -- Secretary - Treasurer

-The Secretary-Treasurer shall be appointed by
+The Secretary-Treasurer shall be

-the Board through the Executive.
-The
+responsible to the Board through the Executive.

 Executives.